Rocscience International Conference 2023 | April 24-26, 2023 Learn More about RIC2023

 A and B are explained in more detail in the Anisotropic Linear Strength topic.

-Note on multiple Anisotropic Surfaces: If more than one anisotropic surface has been defined, the algorithm first determines which anisotropic surface is nearest to the orientation of a given slice base.
-Then the calculation proceeds as usual, only considering the nearest anisotropic surface.
-Other anisotropic surfaces are ignored.
+• Closest: the algorithm first determines which joint most closely aligned to the given slice base.
+Then the calculation proceeds as usual, only considering the nearest joint.
+Other joints are ignored.

 Input Type = Imported from Slide3